-Annual progress reports as well as a final progress report will be required.
-Quarterly progress reports are required for awards containing a PCT.
+Annual progress reports and quad charts as well as a final progress report and quad chart will be required.
+Quarterly progress report are required for awards containing a PCT.

-The Award Terms and Conditions will specify if more frequent reporting is required.
+The Award Terms and Conditions will specify whether more frequent reporting is required.